What do I need to do before I begin divorcing my spouse? How do I protect:

-Texas law on alimony has changed significantly in recent years and are often confusing.
+Texas law on alimony has changed significantly in recent years and is often confusing.

 You should seek advice on spousal support based on your circumstances so that you can start planning for your future.

-You should discuss all of these items, and more, during your initial consultation with a divorce attorney.
+It would help if you discussed all of these items and more during your initial consultation with a divorce attorney.